Table of Contents

 - I also packed convertible hiking pants.
 These are perfect for all-day hikes with zip-off legs becoming shorts almost instantly.
 Great, when the mornings are cool and the afternoons are warmer.

-- A pair of compact binoculars is a must if you want to spot the wildlife, specifically bears and elk.
+- A pair of compact binoculars is a must if you want to spot wildlife, specifically bears and elk.

-Getting to Grand Teton National Park: Nature’s Splendor in Wyoming’s Wilderness
+Getting to Grand Teton National Park

-Getting to Grand Teton National Park is relatively straightforward, and there are multiple transportation options depending on your starting point and preferences.
-A road trip to Grand Teton National Park is a quintessential American experience.
-Driving allows you to explore neighboring attractions and enjoy scenic routes.
-Grand Teton National Park is easily accessible by car from various nearby cities and attractions
+Getting to Grand Teton National Park is relatively straightforward, with multiple transportation options depending on your starting point and preferences.
+A road trip to the park offers a quintessential American experience, letting you explore nearby attractions and enjoy the scenic routes along the way.
+Grand Teton National Park is easily accessible by car from various nearby cities, making it convenient for travelers seeking flexibility and adventure.

 National Elk Refuge: Where the Deer-Elk and the Antelope Roam

-If you start in Jackson, you will pass through the National Elk Refuge.
-Encompassing over 24,000 acres of pristine wilderness, this refuge provides a vital winter habitat for thousands of elk and a diverse array of other wildlife species.
-Wonderful opportunity for wildlife observation if you stop at the turnouts.
-During the harsh winter months, when snow blankets the Teton Range, thousands of elk migrate to the National Elk Refuge in search of food and shelter.
+If you start in Jackson, you’ll pass through the National Elk Refuge, which spans over 24,000 acres of pristine wilderness.
+This refuge offers vital winter habitat for thousands of elk as well as a diverse array of other wildlife.
+Stopping at the turnouts provides a wonderful opportunity for wildlife observation.
+During the harsh winter months, when snow blankets the Teton Range, thousands of elk migrate here in search of food and shelter, creating a truly spectacular wildlife spectacle.

-Make your First Stop in Grand Teton National Park
+Must-See Stops in Grand Teton National Park

 Craig Thomas Discovery and Visitor Center: Gateway to the Wonders of Grand Teton

-Moose Junction’s intersection is the turnoff for Teton Park Road.
-Approximately 0.5 miles after crossing the Snake River on the left-hand side is the Craig Thomas Discovery & Visitors Center.
+At Moose Junction, you’ll find the turnoff for Teton Park Road.
+About half a mile after crossing the Snake River, on the left-hand side is the Craig Thomas Discovery & Visitor Center.
 Named in honor of the late U.S. Senator Craig Thomas, this visitor center serves as the gateway to one of America’s most cherished natural wonders.
-Stop at the Craig Thomas Discovery and Visitor Center to gather information about the park, get maps, and learn about the park’s natural and cultural history.

-Park personnel put together an overview video that is worth watching.
-When the film ends, the screen goes up, the curtains part, and the views of the Tetons are breathtaking.
-The Teton Range dominates Grand Teton National Park.
-Families with young explorers will find the Junior Ranger Program a delightful way to engage children in the wonders of the national park.
-Be sure to grab your passport stamps!
+Park personnel have put together an excellent overview video that’s definitely worth watching.
+When the film ends, the screen rises, the curtains part, and you’re immediately greeted with breathtaking views of the Teton Range, which dominates Grand Teton National Park.

 Chapel of the Transfiguration: A Serene Sanctuary Amidst Grand Teton’s Majesty